kestra-io/docs/content/blogs/introducing-apps_v2.md

 ---

-## Use Cases for Apps
+## App Types

-Currently, Kestra supports two main use cases with Apps:
+Currently, Kestra offers two types of Apps:

-1. **Form Submissions** — users submit data to workflows by entering custom parameter values.
-When they press the `Submit` button, Kestra initiates a new workflow execution.
-2. **Approval Processes** — users can approve or reject paused workflow executions.
-The workflow resumes or stops based on their decision.

-Both of them are built using the `Execution` app type.
-Read more about [available App types in our docs](https://kestra.io/docs/enterprise/apps).
+- **Form Apps**: these apps allow you to create forms that can trigger workflows with input parameters.
+For example, a form might allow users to specify resources that need to be provisioned, and their inputs will feed directly into a workflow that automatically provisions those resources.
+- **Approval Apps**: these apps enable forms for approving or rejecting paused workflows.
+Depending on the decision, the workflow will either resume and provision the resources, or stop.

 More types of apps are on the roadmap, such as apps to trigger actions using Kestra’s API.
-If you have a specific use case in mind, [we’d love to hear about it](https://github.com/kestra-io/kestra/issues/new?assignees=&labels=enhancement%2Carea%2Fbackend%2Carea%2Ffrontend&projects=&template=feature.yml)!
+If you have a specific use case in mind, we’d love to hear about it!

 ---